Nek5000/NekDoc/source/problem_setup/features.rst

 The average files thus only contain averages over the window specified by ``writeInterval`` in the ``.par`` file.

 The complete list of variables, including which file they are written to and the scalar position they occupy in that file are specified in the table below.
-Additionally, the width of the time-window is recorded as the phyiscal time in each average file.
+Additionally, the width of the time-window is recorded as the physical time in each average file.

 .. csv-table:: Variables included in ``avg_all``
    :header: "Variable","filename","scalar"